cullophid/barely-functional/README.md

 // => '5, 5, 5, 5'
 ```
 ### reverse :: [a] -> [a]
-returns a new list with the same elements in reverse order.
+Returns a new list with the same elements in reverse order.

 ```js
 _.reverse([1, 2, 3])